HowestX/howestx-docs/final.md

 * When saving, grunt will automatically pick this up, and recompile the assets.
 * On reloading the browser, the frontend developer can immediately check his work and repeat the edit-check cycle if necessary.
 * When satisfied, the frontend developer commits his changes.
 These can now be pushed.
 A system administrator can then reprovision the production machines to use the theme in production.
+* Front-end developer pushes teh compilied CSS files.
+This way the the team members don't need to install Grunt.

 ###### Example: editing a template